-Use of Facebook apps for business purposes in the past year by small and micro-sized businesses is statistically significant per Chi-squared test of XXXVi $independence, p < .05. \ Use of Facebook apps for business purposes in the past year by micro and medium-sized businesses is statistically significant$ per Chi-squared test of independence, p < .05.
-Use of Facebook apps for business purposes in the past 30 days by small and micro-sized businesses is statistically significant per Chi-squared test of independence, p < .05.
-Use of Facebook apps for business purposes in the past 30 days by micro and medium-sized businesses is statistically significant per Chi-squared test of independence, p < .05.
+xxix Statistically significant per Chi squared test of independence, adjusted p < 0.05 xxx Statistically significant per Chi squared test of independence, adjusted p < 0.05 xxxi Statistically significant per Chi squared test of independence, adjusted p < 0.05 xxxii Use of Facebook Apps in the past 30 days and use of Facebook apps in the past year by business size: statistically significant per Chi squared test of independence, adjusted p < 0.05

-The survey results indicate that Facebook apps were an important tool among surveyed online MSMEs in Cambodia for the key business activities about which they were asked.
-For example, a higher percentage of online MSMEs recently reported using Facebook apps - compared to other digital tools - across all business activities about which they were surveyed.
-For example, 43 percent of online MSMEs reported that they used Facebook apps to communicate with customers in the past 30 days, compared to 12 percent of online MSMEs that reported using other digital tools for this purpose in this timeframe.xxxvii Similarly, a higher percentage of online MSMEs reported that Facebook apps were very important for each business activity about which they were asked, compared to other digital tools.
-To illustrate this comparison, 23 percent of online MSMEs reported that Facebook apps were very important for communicating with customers, compared to four surveyed online MSMEs specifically, offline methods were the most frequently reported method used to conduct each business activity about which they were asked.
-For example, a vast majority (92 percent) of surveyed online MSMEs reported using offline methods to communicate with customers in the past 30 days.
-Across all surveyed offline methods, offline MSMEs reported using face-to-face interactions most frequently for communicating with customers (93 percent) and suppliers (77 percent) in the past 30 days.
+The survey results indicate that Facebook apps were an important tool among surveyed online MSMEs in Cambodia for key business activities.
+For example, a higher percentage of online MSMEs reported using Facebook apps - compared to other digital tools - across all business activities about which they were surveyed.
+For example, 43 percent of online MSMEs reported that they used Facebook apps to communicate with customers in the past 30 days, compared to 12 percent of online MSMEs that reported using other digital tools for this purpose.
+Similarly, a higher percentage of online MSMEs reported that Facebook apps were very important for each business activity, compared to other digital tools.
+To illustrate this comparison, 23 percent of online MSMEs reported that Facebook apps were very important for communicating with customers, compared to four percent about other digital tools.

+Online and offline MSMEs alike reported frequently using offline methods to conduct all business activities.
+Among online MSMEs specifically, offline methods were the most frequently reported method used to conduct each business activity.
+For example, a vast majority (92 percent) of online MSMEs reported using offline methods to communicate with customers in the past 30 days.
+Across all offline methods, offline MSMEs reported using face-to-face interactions most frequently for communicating with customers (93 percent) and suppliers (77 percent).
 The survey data highlighted a number of areas where both online and offline MSMEs could benefit from the broader use of simple and intuitive digital tools.
 Stakeholders in the public, private and development sector can consider how best to demonstrate to MSMEs that digital tools can help them more efficiently communicate with customers and suppliers and simplify the process of marketing to specific customer segments.
 Given online MSMEs' broad use of Facebook apps for these purposes, stakeholders can consider how to demonstrate these efficiencies (and their business value) to offline MSMEs, encouraging their uptake of digital tools.